Last updated: 28 June 2020

-They didn’t know that their new drainage systems would flood in the rain & send pungent streams of sewage down the streets of their new city.
-They were not to know that their rubbish would not just disappear any more, & that it would begin to attract rats and flies and disease instead.
+They didn’t know that their new drainage systems would flood in the torrential rain of the wet season and send pungent streams of sewage down the streets of their new city.
+They were not to know that their rubbish would not just disappear any more, and that it would begin to attract rats and flies and disease instead.

 Cambodian people live the way that they have always lived.

 Because survivors of the Khmer Rouge were not educated, they do not see education as a priority for their children.
 Because of this, Cambodian people remain unaware that the reason their children itch and cough is due to their poor living conditions.

 Instead, they blame their ailments on spirits and demons and are more likely to trust a fortune teller than a teacher.

 Every year, squatters still come in their thousands to live on the riverbank of Phnom Penh.
 They build wooden homes on stilts and throw all their waste directly into the river underneath them.

 Families for miles catch their food, wash their clothes and bathe their children in this putrid brown water.
 They don’t make the connection between the dirty water and their child’s diarrhoea, the leading killer of children in Cambodia.

 When a Khmer gets sick, they will refuse to go to Western clinics.

 Instead, they rely on traditional remedies.
 They scratch tiger balm into their skin, leaving angry red marks across their backs and chests, adamant that their illnesses will be cured.
 A cigarette burn to the stomach is thought to cure stomach aches and for everything else, there’s prayer.

 For those Cambodians that DO seek proper medical attention, the odds are stacked against them.